fivetran/dbt_microsoft_ads/README.md

 This package models Microsoft Advertising data from [Fivetran's connector](https://fivetran.com/docs/applications/microsoft-advertising).
 It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/microsoft-advertising#schemainformation).

 The main focus of the package is to transform the core ad object tables into analytics-ready models, including an 'ad adapter' model that can be easily unioned in to other ad platform packages to get a single-view.
+This is especially easy using our [Ad Reporting package](https://github.com/fivetran/dbt_ad_reporting).

 ## Models